 You depend on your contractors for a lot, but don’t be afraid to cut some of your expense and risk by doing the shopping yourself.
 Call me frugal, but unless the contractor is very connected and is willing to use those connections to get you the best deals on materials, you can find those deals and make those negotiations yourself.
 Again this goes back to the questions of how much you want to be involved in the process.
 So if this is your first foray into real estate investing, get as involved as possible and learn every step of the process.
 You need to know what you are doing if you want to be a success.

-As premiere hard money lenders, we do our best to educate our clients as to how to maximize their return on real estate investment.
+As the top hard money lender in Maryland, we do our best to educate our clients as to how to maximize their return on real estate investment.
 For more information on working and managing with contractors, visit our previous blog or call us at 240.436.2340.